Complete these common phrases for me:

 It involves TRUSTING.
 Faith isn’t just about beliefs.
 It’s about a person.
 Once you get to know a person, and the more we see in that person a pattern that is trustworthy, the more we find ourselves trusting that person to be and do what they say.
 Faith involves trusting Jesus in the same way.
 It’s a matter of entering into a relationship with him.

-In John 3:16, Jesus said, “Everyone who believes in him [meaning Jesus] will not perish but have eternal life.”
+In John 3:16, Jesus said, “whoever believes in him [meaning Jesus] should not perish but have everlasting life.”
 Jesus didn’t say, “whoever believes him.”
 That would just be factual.
 He said, “whoever believes in him.”
 In the original language, the sense is believing into.
 It’s much more than an intellectual assent.
 It’s trust.
 It’s a relationship.

 Have you come to trust in Christ personally, or are you still at the point of intellectual knowledge and even agreement with the facts of salvation, without ever having put your trust in Christ?
 It’s not enough.
 You’re saved by grace through faith.
 What’s holding you back?

 Grace is ready for you.
 It’s given to those who need it.
 It’s rooted in God’s character.
 It’s accepted by faith.
 It…

 Ephesians 2:7 says, “God can always point to us examples of the incredible wealth of his favor and kindness toward us, as shown in all he has done for us through Christ Jesus…He created us new in Christ Jesus, so we can do the good things he planned for us long ago.”